wjmcknight/post-install-notes/opensuse.md

 ## Install Papirus Icon Themes

-Under openSUSE Leap I find that packaged version of the main theme is pretty outdated so we do this outside of package management.
+Under openSUSE Leap I find the packaged version of the main theme is pretty outdated so we do this outside of package management.

 ```console